By Kanute Tangwa aka K(C)anute Tangwa

 On day one, we did appreciate the well-manicured velvety greenish carpet-like tea plantation that formed an arc around the campus.
 At the entrance, by the main road, leading to the college grounds proper, the century old cathedral and its imposing columns and towers of stone, on the left, and the grand Father’s House of pure German masonry, on the right, were apparently a foretaste of the challenges we would face in this citadel of knowledge and excellence.

-Continue reading "Bishop Rogan College (Birocol) Class of ’79: The Ecletics" »
+Continue reading "Bishop Rogan College (Birocol) Class of ’79: The Eclectics" »

 Posted at 07:01 AM | Permalink | Comments (0)